 Jump to topic

 Ayahuasca is a psychedelic tea from South America.
+It is native to the Amazon Basin and is found in Ecuador, Bolivia, Peru, Brazil, and Colombia.
 The Amazonian people have used it for religious and spiritual purposes for hundreds of years.
-Ayahuasca is a combination of the stalks of the Banisteriopsis caapi vine and leaves of the Psychotria viridis shrub.
-Shamans, or spiritual leaders, may add other ingredients to the brew to tailor the experience.
+Ayahuasca is a combination of the stalks of the Banisteriopsis caapi vine and leaves of the Psychotria viridis (chacruna) shrub.
+Shamans, or spiritual leaders, may add other ingredients to the ayahuasca brew to tailor the experience.

-Psychotria viridis contains the primary psychoactive ingredient dimethyltryptamine (DMT).
-Banisteriopsis caapi contains several alkaloids that act as MAOIs (MOA inhibitors).
-MAOIs are necessary for the DMT to be activated when consumed orally.
+P. viridis contains the primary psychoactive ingredient dimethyltryptamine (DMT).
+The B. caapi vine contains several beta-carboline alkaloids such as harmine and harmaline.
+These act as MAOIs (monoamine oxidase inhibitors).
+An MAO inhibitor is necessary for the DMT to be activated when consumed orally.

 Ayahuasca has increased in popularity in recent years due to several prominent writers.
 These include: